arnab-raychaudhari/CareShield-Risk-Mitagation-for-underperforming-HHAs/README.md

 It was recognized, however, that other qualitative and quantitative features could influence the variability in net income or net loss.
 For this reason, the cost report was merged with two additional datasets.
 One dataset was the Quality of Patient Care dataset, which includes features such as the Quality of Patient Care star rating and the frequency of patients’ breathing improvements.
 The other dataset was the Provider of Service dataset, which includes features such as Employee Count and Operating Room Count.

-## Feature Selection and Data Transformation
+## FEATURE SELECTION AND DATA TRANSFORMATION

 The final set of variables was selected based on extensive financial and healthcare-related research.
 The financial features chosen are important for calculating specific financial ratios, which will be discussed below.
 Additionally, the quality of patient care provides insight into the satisfaction of those who utilize the HHA’s services.
 This, in turn, influences the likelihood of a person returning to that specific HHA, ultimately impacting the HHA’s financial performance.